Abbott and Holder

 Before moving to Museum Street, the gallery occupied part of a house at 73 Castelnau, Barnes, which had been Robert Abbott's home.
-The large Victorian property belonged to the Eric Holder family from 1959 to 1981, with 'the business' occupying the basement and ground floor.
+The large Victorian property belonged to the Eric Holder family from 1959 to 1981, with "the business" occupying the basement and ground floor.

 As well as general sales, promoted with a monthly-updated "list", the gallery holds topical and artist-specific exhibitions, occasionally including living artists.
 In 1960, Eric Holder invited Reginald Gray to hold his first London solo exhibition at the gallery.
 In 1961, Gray painted Holder's portrait.

 The gallery's clients have included the UK Government Art Collection and Abbott and Holder's near neighbour, the British Museum.
-Over four and fifty hundred works on paper at the British Museum have come from them.
-Many other prominent institutions from around the world also have work that passed their hands including the National Gallery of Canada in Ottawa, Art Gallery of New South Wales in Sydney, and the Metropolitan Museum of Art in New York.
+More than four hundred and fifty works on paper at the British Museum have come from them.
+Many other prominent institutions from around the world also have work that passed their hands, including the National Gallery of Canada in Ottawa, Art Gallery of New South Wales in Sydney, and the Metropolitan Museum of Art in New York.

 Abbott and Holder are members of the British Antique Dealers' Association.